-The research presented in the past 3 posts taught me that stress during pregnancy, birth and infancy increases risk for chronic illness such as type 1 diabetes and asthma.
+The research presented in the past 3 posts taught me that adversity, trauma and stress during pregnancy as well as during birth and infancy increase risk for chronic illness such as type 1 diabetes and asthma.
 And that my mother and I had experienced similarly stressful events.